DisCoTec/discotec.github.io/2025/abstracts.md

 ## 10

-* Tilman Zuckmantel, Thomas Hildebrandt, Yongluan Zhou and Boris Düdder. *DACEO: Declarative Asynchronous Choreographies with Data-dependent Event Ordering*.
+* Tilman Zuckmantel, Thomas Hildebrandt, Yongluan Zhou and Boris Düdder. **DACEO: Declarative Asynchronous Choreographies with Data-dependent Event Ordering**

 We provide a formal modeling language, DACEO, for declarative asynchronous choreographies with general data-dependent message ordering and data objects.
 The language is equipped with execution semantics, and thereby, it can be used to specify the semantic and support